Bahadur Shah Zafar: Trial

 The trial was a consequence of the Sepoy Mutiny and lasted for 21 days, had 19 hearings, 21 witnesses and over a hundred documents in Persian and Urdu, with their English translations, were produced in the court.
 At first the trial was suggested to be held at Calcutta, the place where Directors of East India company used to their sittings in connection with their commercial pursuits.
 But instead, the Red Fort in Delhi was selected for the trial.
 It was the first case to be tried at the Red Fort.

 Zafar was tried and charged on four counts:

-On the 20th day of the trial Bahadur Shah II defended himself against these charges.
+On the 20th day of the trial, Bahadur Shah II defended himself against these charges.
 Bahadur Shah, in his defense, stated his complete haplessness before the will of the sepoys.
 The sepoys apparently used to affix his seal on empty envelopes, the contents of which he was absolutely unaware.
 While the emperor may have been overstating his impotence before the sepoys, the fact remains that the sepoys had felt powerful enough to dictate terms to anybody.
 The eighty-two-year old poet-king was harassed by the mutineers and was neither inclined to nor capable of providing any real leadership.
 Despite this, he was the primary accused in the trial for the rebellion.

 Hakim Ahsanullah Khan, Zafar's most trusted confidant and both his Prime Minister and personal physician, had insisted that Zafar did not involve himself in the rebellion and had surrendered himself to the British.
 But when Zafar ultimately did this, Hakim Ahsanullah Khan betrayed him by providing evidence against him at the trial in return for a pardon for himself.

 Respecting Hodson's guarantee on his surrender, Zafar was not sentenced to death but exiled to Rangoon, Burma.
 His wife Zeenat Mahal and some of the remaining members of the family accompanied him.
 At 4 am on 7 October 1858, Zafar along with his wives, two remaining sons began his journey towards Rangoon in bullock carts escorted by 9th Lancers under command of Lieutenant Ommaney.

 Death

-In 1862, at the age of 87, he had reportedly acquired some illness.
+In 1862, at the age of 87, he fell ill.
 In October, his condition deteriorated.
 He was "spoon-fed on broth" but he found that difficult too by 3 November.
 On 6 November, the British Commissioner H.N.
 Davies recorded that Zafar "is evidently sinking from pure desuetude and paralysis in the region of his throat".
 To prepare for his death Davies commanded for the collection of lime and bricks and a spot was selected at the "back of Zafar's enclosure" for his burial.
 Zafar died on Friday, 7 November 1862 at 5 am.
 Zafar was buried at 4 pm near the Shwedagon Pagoda at 6 Ziwaka Road, near the intersection with Shwedagon Pagoda road, Yangon.
 The shrine of Bahadur Shah Zafar Dargah was built there after recovery of his tomb on 16 February 1991.
-Davies commenting on Zafar, described his life to be "very uncertain".
+Davies commenting on Zafar, described his life as "very uncertain".